 While living in the Information Age has enabled great things, the ad-based “free” Internet, unfettered by common-sense rules around data protection, has created a world where you are not only constantly being forced to watch ads… the ads are watching you back.

 There are several steps that we need to take, all of which you can do right now.
 But before I rattle off this litany of actions, understand that doing these things is not just about you.
 Yes, it’s important that you claw back your privacy and control your data.
 But by doing so, and by bringing along as many others as you can, you’re taking a public stand for everyone.
 You’re telling your governmental representatives and global corporations that privacy matters.
 Not only are you aware of how your rights are being abused, you’re willing to spend time, effort, and yes, even money to assert your right to privacy.
 You will vote with your ballot and your wallet.

 If enough people do this, it will bring change.
 So even if you’re not personally worried about your own privacy, do the following things anyway – for the sake of us all.
 And if you’ve already done these things for yourself, maybe celebrate Data Privacy Day by helping your friends and family do the same.

 Instead of generating a new list every year, I’ve decided to maintain a single list, updating it as I find new and better ways to protect your privacy.
-Click here to see my digital privacy checklist.
+Click here to see my comprehensive digital privacy checklist.